classyPimp/turboPimp/README.md

 end
 ```

 Your RW component should call expose in definition... always ...or it will not work.
-That expose method exposes RW class to be acessible from outside of Opal (e.g. by reactrails ujs).
+That expose method exposes RW class to be acessible from outside of Opal (e.g. by Reactrails ujs).
 Calling expose will make Users::LogIn to window["Users_LogIn"], so you can access it from outside.

 ## native React functions and their RW counterparts: